bblohowiak/Hyperland/README.md

 Hyperland is a geometrically accurate simulation platform that gives users first-person access to movement and perception in four-dimensional space.

 Thanks to previous generations of innovators, we can see glimpses of the fruits of spatial manifolds with four dimensions; projections of 4D objects into 3D space are increasingly common.
 However, we have yet to bear witness to a user orienting, moving, and interacting in a space with other users where they have audiovisual and haptic feedback regarding conditions across eight cardinal directions instead of just six.
-Hyperland is a simulation platform designed to address the extent to which human users are capable of perceiving and operating in a geometrically accurate representation of four spatial dimensions.

 Broadly speaking, the two-stage plan is to develop a simulation of: